Eruptive Stars

 The high cadency spectroscopic monitoring by ARAS group allows to detect precisely the stepped decrease of ionization on JD 2460048 +/- 6.

-B & V luminosities returned to pre-active states values and follow the double wave orbital cycle.
+B & V luminosities returned to pre-active states values and follow a double wave orbital cycle.

 The relative intensities of emission lines HI, HeI, HeII decline at roughly the level observed in 2013-2014